‘Vanderpump Rules’ Star Katie Maloney Faces Brutal Fat Shaming After Opening Up About Her Weight Struggles

 Earlier this week, Katie shared her struggle to accept her body.
 On this season of the show, her weight has been a major plotline after James Kennedy was fired as SUR’s DJ for calling her fat.

-“Imagine finally finding the courage and strength to finally love yourself enough to stand up for yourself to then be ridiculed and torn down again,” Maloney wrote on an Instagram story.
+“Imagine finally finding the courage and strength to finally love yourself enough to stand up for yourself to then be ridiculed and torn down again,” Maloney wrote on an Instagram Story.

 She added that the criticism of her body has gotten so intense that she couldn’t fight it anymore, saying she knows she isn’t perfect, but she also refuses to be weak.
 That’s why, she says, she stood up to James this season and demanded that she be treated with respect.

 Though she didn’t call out James specifically, those who watch the show know that he has made comments about her body before.
-Kevin Lee, a friend of Lisa Vanderpump also commented on her weight a few seasons ago.
+Kevin Lee, a friend of Lisa Vanderpump, also commented on her weight a few seasons ago.

 Despite her efforts, it seems that the negative talk is getting to her.
 Fans know that Katie and her husband Tom Schwartz have had a little bit of drama in their relationship lately after he called her a “s**tty wife” on an episode of the show.
 But that doesn’t mean that he isn’t there for her when she needs it.